Poster: Boxing

-Concert posters
+Concert

 Many concerts, particularly rock concerts, have custom-designed posters that are used as advertisement for the event.
-These often become collectors items as well.
+These often become collector's items as well.

-Music group promotional posters
+Music group promotional

 Posters that showcase a person's favorite artist or music group are popular in teenagers' bedrooms, as well as in college dorm rooms and apartments.
 Many posters have pictures of popular rock bands and artists.

-Blacklight poster
+Blacklight

 Blacklight posters are designed to fluoresce or glow under a black light (ultraviolet light).

-Pin-up posters
+Pin-up

 Pinup posters, "pinups", or "cheesecake" posters are images of attractive women designed to be displayed.
 They first became popular in the 1920s.
 The popularity of pin-up girl posters has been erratic in recent decades.
 Pin-ups such as Betty Grable and Jane Russell were highly popular with soldiers during World War II, but much less so during the Vietnam War.
 Large posters of television actresses, for example the red swimsuit poster of Farrah Fawcett and the pink bikini poster of Cheryl Tiegs, became popular during the 1970s and into the early 1980s.

-Affirmation posters
+Affirmation

 This refers to decorative posters that are meant to be motivational and inspirational.
 One popular series has a black background, a scene from nature, and a word such as "Leadership" or "Opportunity".
 Another version (usually framed and matted) uses a two-image hologram that changes as the viewer walks past.

-Comic book posters
+Comic book

 The resurgence of comic book popularity in the 1960s led to the mass production of comic book posters in the 1970s and onward.
 These posters typically feature popular characters in a variety of action poses.

 The fact that comic books are a niche market means that a given poster usually has a smaller printing run than other genres of poster.
 Therefore, older posters may be quite sought after by collectors.

 Promotional posters are usually distributed folded, whereas retail posters intended for home decoration are rolled.

-Educational posters
+Educational

-Research posters and "poster sessions"
+Research and "poster sessions"

 Posters are used in academia to promote and explain research work.
 They are typically shown during conferences, either as a complement to a talk or scientific paper, or as a publication.
 They are of lesser importance than articles, but they can be a good introduction to a new piece of research before the paper is published.
 They may be considered as grey literature.
 Poster presentations are often not peer-reviewed, but may instead be submitted, meaning that as many as can fit will be accepted.

+Poster sessions have also been used as an alternative to oral presentations as a form of assessment.

-Classroom posters
+Classroom

 Posters are a standard feature of classrooms worldwide.
 A typical school in North America will display a variety, including: advertising tie-ins (e.g. an historical movie relevant to a current topic of study): alphabet and grammar, numeracy and scientific tables, safety and other instructions (such as lab safety and proper hand washing), artwork, and those created by the students for display.